scaevola01/GettingCleaningData-Assignment/README.md

 5. This section of the script creates and exports a data set with the average of each variable by activity, and by subject, as requested.

 ##Output
 The output file is a .csv.
 The specific column names and descriptions are explained in the file Codebook.md.
+To read the data back into R and examine it, using the following commands:

+> data <- read.csv("tidy.csv", header=TRUE)
+> data